 Full face – respirator with replaceable filters and protection for the face / eyes

 Powered – clean air to the headpiece by drawing air through a filter

 What is the hazard level?

-Personal Protective Equipment (PPE) should really only be used as a last resort.
-Ideally the hazard should be controlled at source.
-Where this is not possible it is essential that the correct level of protection should be selected, bearing in mind the hazard, the length of exposure and the working environment.
+In summary, Personal Protective Equipment (PPE) should really only be used as a last resort.
+Wherever possible, it is important to control the hazards at source.
+Where this is not possible, select the correct level of protection.
+Here it’s important to bear in mind the hazard, the length of exposure and the working environment.
 Many of these have criteria laid down by the HSE.
-Our guides are only an aid to selection; for full guidance on approved products we would advise that you consult the appropriate code of practice issued by the HSE.
+Please note, our guides are only an aid to selection; for full guidance on approved products we would advise that you consult the appropriate code of practice issued by the HSE.

 Our ‘Top Tips’ on Workshop Safety Guidelines For Safer Woodworking is a great resource if you are looking for maintaining workshop safety and ensuring everyone taking part in their next project feels confident and safe.
 What’s more, our Meet The Maker- Matt Estlea is focused on the very talented Matt, who works part-time at Axminster’s Basingstoke store and is a prolific maker.
 Read our Knowledge piece to find out more about his career as a furniture maker.